simon-javier/backup-manuscript-thesis/main.typ

 This study involves a classification problem and falls under the category of supervised machine learning.
 The model is trained on labeled data which are nail images paired with corresponding nail disease labels.
 Then it learns to classify new, unseen nail images into their respective categories based on learned features.

 #context {
-  figure(
-    placement: none,
-    image("img/supervised-machine-learning-geek-for-geeks.png"),
-    caption: flex-caption(
+  [#figure(placement: none, image("img/supervised-machine-learning-geek-for-geeks.png"), caption: flex-caption(
       [Supervised Machine Learning #cite(<geeksforgeeks-2025a>, form: "normal")],
       [Supervised Machine Learning],
-    ),
-  )
+    ))<supervised>]
 }

-Figure 10 illustrates how supervised learning works.
+@supervised illustrates how supervised learning works.
 The input data contains data that are labeled.
 Each labeled data are then fed into the algorithm.
 The algorithm learns the associations and patterns between the data and its label.
 It finds out what patterns likely leads to each label.
 Finally, the model predicts labels based on inputs.

 ==== Neural Networks
 According to #cite(<ibm-2025>), a neural network is a machine learning program, or model, that makes decisions in a manner similar to the human brain, by using processes that mimic the way biological neurons work together to identify phenomena, weigh options and arrive at conclusions.

 In this study, the researchers utilized neural networks because of their strong ability to detect complex patterns in data like images of nails.
 Unlike traditional machine learning algorithms that often require manual feature extraction, neural networks can automatically learn hierarchical representations of features like color and texture by analyzing images pixels by pixels.

 #context {
-  figure(
-    placement: none,
-    image("img/neural-networks-geeks-for-geeks.png"),
+  [
-    caption: flex-caption(
+    #figure(placement: none, image("img/neural-networks-geeks-for-geeks.png"), caption: flex-caption(
       [Neural Network Architecture #cite(<geeksforgeeks-2025c>, form: "normal")],
       [Neural Network Architecture],
-    ),
-  )
+    )) <cnn-architecture2>
+  ]
 }

-Figure 11 shows the architecture of a neural network.
+@cnn-architecture2 shows the architecture of a neural network.
 Every neural network consists of layers of nodes or artificial neurons, an input layer, one or more hidden layers, and an output layer.
 Each node connects to others, and has its own associated weight and threshold.
 If the output of any individual node is above the specified threshold value, that node is activated, sending data to the next layer of the network.
 Otherwise, no data is passed along to the next layer of the network.

 ==== Deep Learning
 Deep learning is a subset of machine learning that uses multilayered neural networks, called deep neural networks, to simulate the complex decision-making power of the human brain #cite(<holdsworth-2025>, form: "normal").

 According to #cite(<ibm-2025>), deep learning and neural networks tend to be used interchangeably in conversation, which can be confusing.
 It is important to note that the term “deep” in deep learning refers specifically to the number of layers within a neural network.
 A neural network with more than three layers, including the input and output layers, is typically classified as a deep learning algorithm.
 In contrast, networks with only two or three layers are considered basic neural networks.

 The neural networks used in this study are considered deep neural networks, since images of nails are very complex and has variations such as texture, color, and spatial patterns, which will require multiple hidden layers to effectively extract and learn these features for accurate classification.

 #context {
-  figure(
-    placement: none,
-    image("img/deep-neural-network-ibm.png"),
-    caption: flex-caption(
+  [#figure(placement: none, image("img/deep-neural-network-ibm.png"), caption: flex-caption(
       [Deep Neural Network Architecture #cite(<ibm-2025>, form: "normal")], [Deep Neural Network Architecture],
-    ),
-  )
+    ))<dnn>]
 }

-Figure 12 shows the architecture of a deep neural network.
+@dnn shows the architecture of a deep neural network.
 Unlike basic neural networks, deep neural networks consists of many more hidden layers.
 Machine learning on these deep neural networks is called deep learning.